WASDetchan/SDL2Project/SDL2/SDL2/docs/README-touch.md

 Fields:
 Same as SDL_FINGERDOWN but with additional:
 * event.tfinger.dx       - change in x coordinate during this motion event.
-* event.tfinger.dy       - change in y coordinate during this motion event.
+* event.tfinger.dy       - change in Y coordinate during this motion event.

 SDL_FINGERUP:
 Sent when a finger (or stylus) is lifted from the touch device.